 Real Money Test Results

 Welcome to BTFD Bot.
 I started this website to showcase the extensive research I have conducted into finding simple yet reliable (and profitable!) swing trading strategies.
-Here are my results from my first 10 months of swing trading with a proper strategies and journalling.
-In total I placed 995 trades.
+Here are my results from my first 14 months of swing trading with a proper strategies and journalling.
+In total I have placed 1300 trades.
+Most have been using real money, although I have had to place a few paper trades for stocks and ETFs I have been unable to buy.

 First 2 Months of Swing Trading